 The goal of the YWPA award is to encourage women students to enter careers in public affairs, public policy, and community organizations.
-The award recognizes the commitment of women students, aged 16 to 19 years, to serve their communities and to advance the status of women worldwide.
+The award recognizes the commitment of women students, aged 16 to 19 years, to serve their communities and encourages them to continue their participation in public and political life.

 This award is granted annually by the Zonta Club of Hamilton 1 to a student attending high school, college or university.

 Applications available at the high school guidance departments or online at Zonta International.

 The local club award winner then becomes a candidate for the District award.
 The District Awards Committee submits the chosen application to the District Governor by April 1st.
 The District winner receives $1,500 U.S. and is automatically entered to compete for one of ten Zonta International awards of $5,000 U.S.

 The Jane M. Klausman Scholarships work to support women who demonstrate outstanding potential in business-related fields, and are enrolled in at least their second year and up to a masters of a business-related degree programme.

 Application deadline date: May 1st

 Applications are available at McMaster University, Hamilton or online at Zonta International J Klausman award.

 The local club award winner becomes a candidate for the District 4 award valued at $2,000 US.
 The District award winner then becomes a candidate for the Zonta International Jane M. Klausman Awards.
 Six international scholarships are granted annually valued at $8,000 U.S. each.

 The Zonta Club of Hamilton 1 Graduating Student Award